openflighthpc/retype-documentation/Retype_Documentation/reference_clusters/ref_cluster_centos8/setup_nfs_server.md

     /export/site 10.50.0.0/16(rw,no_root_squash,sync)
     /home 10.50.0.0/16(rw,no_root_squash,sync)
 	```
+    !!!
+    The IP addresses you should use will be different.
+    !!!

 5. Bind mounts for the NFS server.
 Open the the file `/etc/fstab` and add this, then save and close the file.